-If no bite occurred, the owner may still be liable for the victim’s injuries under a negligence theory.
+If no bite occurred, the owner might still be liable for the victim's injuries under a negligence theory.
 Under California law, a dog owner has a legal duty to prevent a dog he owns from injuring others.
 For example, if a large dog tramples a small child without biting the child, the owner of that dog may still be liable for damages because he owed a legal duty to keep that child safe from his pet.Damages Available as a Result of Filing a Dog Bite Injury Claim

-In California, these damages are generally designed both to compensate victims for their injuries and to deter future misconduct.
+In California, these damages are generally designed to compensate victims for their injuries and deter future misconduct.
 The most commonly sought damages in dog-bite lawsuits are:

 - Payment of Medical Bills: California law allows victims to seek compensation from owners of vicious dogs for any ambulance costs, surgical procedures, hospital care, and recovery.

 - Lost Wages: If a victim has to miss work to recover from a dog bite attack, any wages lost during the recovery period are compensable.
-Additionally, if the attack left the victim temporarily or permanently disabled, damages for lost earning capacity may be available.
+Additionally, damages for lost earning capacity may be available if the attack left the victim temporarily or permanently disabled.

 - Pain and Suffering: Not only do dog bites hurt, but survivors of attacks are also often left with traumatic memories and psychological and mental conditions such as PTSD.
 This final category of damages allows recovery for those types of intangible injuries.

 In most dog bite injury cases, a claim is filed against the homeowner's insurance policy of the pet owner.
 This policy may still be responsible for paying your claim, even if the dog attack occurred outside the dog owner's residence.

-I have been serving the Lodi and Greater California Community since 1982, helping injured people and their families recover after serious accidents.
-Some of my valued clients have posted reviews on Avvo, Yelp, and Google.
+Our injury lawyers have been serving the Lodi and Greater California Community since 1982, helping injured people and their families recover after serious accidents.